This web page constitutes my official INFS 410 Course Syllabus, and was last

 Work Hours: Monday thru Friday, 8 a.m. to 5 p.m.

 Office Hours (for student visits): Scheduling of appointments is highly recommended.

 and relational databases.
 Comparison of database systems.
 Database implementation.

 CSCI 220 or CSCI 250 is a prerequisite.

 Canvas will be used only for assignment uploads.
-Microsoft Access, and Oracle on Linux, will be used.
+Microsoft Access will be used.